-When specifying an evaluation, the external evaluator-a person or group in charge of estimating the quality of MT software-must mainly provide a quality model based on the expected context of use of the software.
+When specifying an evaluation, the external evaluator - a person or a group in charge of estimating the quality of MT software - must mainly provide a quality model based on the expected context of use of the software.
 Guidelines for MT evaluation must therefore contain the following elements:

-- 1. A classification of the main features defining a context of use: the user of the MT system, the task, and the nature of the input to the system. - A classification of the MT software quality characteristics, detailed into hierarchies of sub-characteristics and attributes, with internal and/or external attributes (i.e., metrics) at the bottom level.
-The upper levels coincide with the ISO/IEC 9126 characteristics. - A mapping from the first classification to the second, which defines (or at least suggests) the characteristics, sub-characteristics and attributes or metrics that are the most relevant for each context of use.
+- 1. A classification of the main features defining a context of use: the user of the MT system, the task, and the nature of the input to the system. - 2.
+A classification of the MT software quality characteristics, detailed into hierarchies of subcharacteristics and attributes, with internal and/or external attributes (i.e., metrics) at the bottom level.
+The upper levels coincide with the ISO/IEC 9126 characteristics. - 3.
+A mapping from the first classification to the second, which defines (or at least suggests) the characteristics, sub-characteristics and attributes or metrics that are the most relevant for each context of use.

 This broad view of evaluation is still, by comparison to ISO/IEC, focused on the technical aspect of evaluation.
 Despite the proximity between the taxonomy of contexts of use and quality in use, we do not extend our guidelines to quality in use, since this must be measured fully in context, using metrics that have less to do with MT evaluation than with ergonomics and productivity measures.
-Therefore, in what follows, we will first propose a formal model of the mapping at point (3) above (next section), then outline the contents of points (1) and (2) above (Section 5.).
+Therefore, we have proposed elsewhere (Hovy, King and Popescu-Belis, 2002) a formal model of the mapping at point (3) above.